-What is a Sperm Chromatin Structure Assay (SCSA)
+What is a Sperm Chromatin Structure Assay (SCSA)?

-Many of our male patients will also have a Sperm Chromatin Structure Assay (SCSA).
+Many of our male patients will also have a Sperm Chromatin Structure Assay (SCSA) performed on their semen.
 It detects raised levels of sperm DNA fragmentation (damaged DNA in sperm) which have the potential to reduce the likelihood of embryos implanting or pregnancies continuing.

 For more information about male fertility issues and the treatments available, visit our Patient Information Booklets page.

 To find out more about getting a semen analysis, or to book an appointment, call us on 1800 111 483 or send us an email enquiry.